stimulusreflex/stimulus_reflex/docs/hello-world/setup.md

 :::

 ::: warning
-The installation information presented by the [StimulusJS handbook](https://stimulusjs.org/handbook/installing#using-webpack) conflicts slightly with the Rails default webpacker Stimulus installation.
+The installation information presented by the [StimulusJS handbook](https://stimulus.hotwired.dev/handbook/installing#using-webpack) conflicts slightly with the Rails default webpacker Stimulus installation.
 The handbook demonstrates requiring your controllers inside of your `application.js` pack file, while webpacker creates an `index.js` in your `app/javascript/controllers` folder.
 StimulusReflex assumes that you are following the Rails webpacker flow.
 Your application pack should simply `import 'controllers'`.

-If you require your controllers in both 'application.js `and` index.js\` it's likely that your controllers will load twice, causing all sorts of strange behavior.
+If you require your controllers in both `application.js` and `index.js` it's likely that your controllers will load twice, causing all sorts of strange behavior.
 :::

 **Cookie-based session storage is not currently supported by StimulusReflex.**